garrandall/popular-music-data/tracks/notorious-big-the-notorious-b-i-g--puff-daddy-lil--kim.md

 He is.. he is..
 NO, NO, NO, NOTORIOUS!

-This for my niggaz slingin thangs, had my ring encaged Truck, necklace, igloo ring and things
+This for my niggas slingin thangs, had my ring encaged Truck, necklace, igloo ring and things
 For the bitches, who see them rims spin and grin
 That shit with the V-trim that win and the enormous fields disperse of rap
 On the road to the riches more furs to drag
-More niggaz to kill, than birds to bag
+More niggas to kill, than birds to bag
 Hit the jeweler and splurge the tab, uh
 Hops, out the truck like, "Trick, what up?"
 Call me Sean if you suck, call me gone when I nut That's the end of us, get your friend to fuck
 Untwist and bend her up, you know the deal
-Niggaz talkin real greasy on some ballin shit (that's right) Funny how quick these pricks forget
+Niggas talkin real greasy on some ballin shit (that's right) Funny how quick these pricks forget
 Actin like I ain't the reason they traded they shit Switched that 5, copped that 6 (that's right)
 It's all good, you know who the clone is
-Fuck the Joneses, niggaz tryin to keep up with the Combses
+Fuck the Joneses, niggas tryin to keep up with the Combses

 C'mon y'all..